segmentio/consent-manager/README.md

     var cancelDialogTitle = 'Are you sure you want to cancel?' var cancelDialogContent = 'Your preferences have not been saved.
 By continuing to use our website, you՚re agreeing to our Website Data Collection Policy.'

+    var translationMessages = {
+      'ui.save': 'Save',
+      'ui.cancel': 'Cancel',
+      'purpose.functional': [
+        React.createElement(
+          'p',
+          null,
+          'To monitor the performance of our site and to enhance your browsing experience.'
+        ),
+        React.createElement(
+          'p',
+          null,
+          'For example, these tools enable you to communicate with us via live chat.'
+        )
+      ]
+    }

     return {
       container: '#target-container',
       writeKey: '<your-segment-write-key>',